siddhi-io/siddhi/docs/documentation/siddhi-5.x/query-guide-5.x.md

 ### Having

-Having allows you to filter events after processing the `select` statement.
+Having provide a way of filtering events based queries output stream attributes based on a specified condition.
+It accepts any type of condition including a combination of functions and/or attributes that produces a Boolean result.
+Having allow events to passthrough if the condition results in `true`, and drops if it results in a `false`.

 **Purpose**

-This allows you to filter the aggregation output.
+Having helps to select the events that are relevant for the output based on the attributes those are produced by the `select` statement and omit the ones that are not.

 **Syntax**

-The syntax for the Having clause is as follows:
+The syntax for the Having clause is as follows.

 ```sql
 from <input stream>#window.<window name>( ... )